What is Data Visualization? Definition, Examples, and Use Cases

 WRITTEN BYVytautas Pučka

-Vytautas is a marketing specialist, always looking to find and share knowledge in data-driven marketing.
-He is excited to have discussions with his readers and debate new and innovative ideas about marketing.
+Vytautas is a marketing specialist with experience in Customer Service and Sales.
+As a data-driven professional, he is excited to have discussions with his readers and debate new and innovative ideas about marketing.